HITECHCRIME/HC_SG33_Network_Bliss/README.md

-racking scars on my soul, such a stealth move (10) split mind, naked walls, truly wishing it was you (12) i'm never through with bliss, stalkin' what you do (11) watching what you mean, watching what you do i'm never through with bliss, stalkin' what you do
+racking scars on my soul, such a stealth move (10) split mind, naked walls, truly wishing it was you (12) i'm never through with bliss, stalkin' what you do (11) watching what ya mean, watching what ya do i'm never through with bliss, stalkin' what you do

 [VERSE 1]
-subliminal lies, check the time in my mind fuck the social since - it became so focal networks rise and fall, i still scroll through it all cast on the net, coded sys seeing lies omnipresent subject, no criminal ties (?) gouge my eyes, gouge my heart, let me die let me run for the night, let me show the sparks see you shine, access or no access ain't no try by now you are mine (?) distant eye watching close
+subliminal lies, check the time in my mind fuck the social since - it became so focal networks rise and fall, i still scroll through it all cast on the net, coded sys, by now you're mine / seeing lies omnipresent subject, no criminal ties (?) gouge my eyes, gouge my heart, let me die let me run for the night, let me show the sparks see you shine, access or no access ain't no try distant eye watching close

 [CHORUS]